imhazige/expressjs-adminlte-project-template/README.md

 ### Unit Test
-run `yarn run test` will run all the test script with file extension `.test.js`
+run `yarn run test` will run all the test script with file extension `.test.js` run `yarn run test <path-to-xxx.test.js>` will run the one test script

 ###$ API Test
 see <./test/api/t1.test.js> as a example